 Many couples choose to give their parents gifts during the rehearsal dinner, and with good reason.
-You're with a smaller group, so you can focus a little more on one another, and your parents will be heading back to their room shortly thereafter, so they can make sure their gifts make it back safely.
+You're with a smaller group, so you can focus a little more on one another, and your parents will be heading back to their room shortly so they can make sure their gifts make it back safely.

-Did you pick out something special for each of your parents?
-You could also choose to present these gifts the morning of your wedding.
-Give Mom her gift before she's gotten her makeup done (to avoid runny mascara!) — you'll be able to step away for a few moments before the madness begins if you time it to take place during everyone's beauty appointments.
-Doing a first look with Dad?
+And what about Dad?
+If you're doing first look photos with him, that's another ideal time.
 Bring your gift for him along so the two of you can have a little time in private.
-This can, however, be a little bit of a challenge for the groom, especially if his mom is getting ready with you and your bridesmaids.
-He may opt to give the gifts the day before, or bring them with him to family photos.
-Just make sure someone knows that their gifts need to be sent back to his parents' room so they don't get lost!
+This can, however, be a little bit of a challenge for your partner, especially if their mom is getting ready with you and your bridesmaids.
+They may opt to give the gifts the day before, or bring them to family photos.
+Just make sure someone knows that their gifts need to be sent back to their parents' room so they don't get lost.

 If you can carve out a time during the wedding reception to sit down privately with your parents, go for it.
 Just make sure to plan when you'll have time to do this (at least in your head).
 You'll likely be pulled in a million directions during your reception, with guests wanting to dance with you, congratulate you, share a toast, etc. Set a time during your reception to talk to your parents and then stick to it—there's never going to be a lull in activity when this moment will come naturally.